katrinedstl/music-map/README.md

 You can see the map in action at https://geolocmusic.herokuapp.com/

 # Run project
-Clone the project and run `npmi ` to install all the dependencies.
+Clone the project and run `npm i ` to install all the dependencies.

 Run `npm run dev` to start the dev server and open the browser at http://localhost:8000.